Miles Edgeworth: Concept and creation

 Due to feeling it would be sad if Edgeworth kept losing each trial to Phoenix, and due in part to his popularity, Takumi chose instead to have a new opponent for Phoenix in Justice for All.
 He devised the character of Franziska von Karma as a result and rewrote most of the game's dialogue.
 When Takumi saw a comic depicting Edgeworth liking the Steel Samurai, he decided that a more likable Edgeworth would be "cuter", and so Edgeworth was fleshed out into the valuable friend and ally seen since "Farewell, My Turnabout".
 Edgeworth's final scene from the second game was one of Inaba's final parts.

-For the third game, Takumi noted that Edgeworth had become a popular character, even more than Phoenix, which led to ideas on how use him.
+For the third game, Takumi noted that Edgeworth had become a popular character, even more than Phoenix, which led to ideas on how to use him.
 Takumi was against Edgeworth being depicted as a supposedly brilliant prosecutor who still manages to lose every case against Phoenix.
 This led to alterations from the first trilogy with Edgeworth appearing in the end of the second game to support Phoenix and ultimately becoming playable in the third.
 Takumi was already writing the story for the final case of the third game when he had the idea of making Edgeworth playable, but said it was such a 'lightbulb' moment for him that he immediately started rewriting his drafts.
-This led to the scene were Phoenix goes to the hospital in the final case.
+This led to the scene where Phoenix goes to the hospital in the final case.
 Takumi enjoyed writing Edgeworth in the third game, finding it refreshing as the character had different ideas from Phoenix.
 He also liked exploring his relationship with Detective Gumshoe, which made him love Gumshoe even more.